 Initially, the ICO has identified five key priorities; an overview of GDPR, individual’s rights, contracts, consent and the Privacy Notices Code of Practice.
 Guidance on these will be published or at least drafting will start over the next 6 months.
 Furthermore, the ICO is working with its counterparts in other member states, through the Article 29 Working Party (which will become the European Data Protection Board under GDPR), to ensure a consistent approach.
 The ICO says European guidance can be expected on the following topics by the end of 2016:

 - Identifying an organisation’s main establishment and lead supervisory authority

 - Risky processing and Data Protection Impact Assessments

 Organisations are being advised not to sit back and wait for guidance.
 Doing nothing is not an option and right now businesses should be increasing awareness, reviewing their data, who they share it with and how they obtain and record consent.
 They should also be addressing issues such as having a Data Breach Procedure and how to practically deal with the right to erasure.
-The Regulator has provided 12 main steps; ICO’s 12 Steps to take now.

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
 They do not constitute legal advice and cannot be construed as offering comprehensive guidance on the EU General Data Protection Regulation (GDPR) or other statutory measures referred to.